SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 ### New versus old patterns

-In Spec 1.0 list presenters were exposing a different API namely `whenSelectedItemChanged:` as in the following example.
+In Spec 1.0, list presenters exposed a different API namely `whenSelectedItemChanged:` as in the following example.

 ```
 initializePresenters

 	models := self instantiate: WidgetClassListPresenter.
 	api := self instantiate: ProtocolMethodListPresenter.
 	events := self instantiate: ProtocolMethodListPresenter.

 	api label: 'api'.
-    events label: 'api-events’.
+	events label: 'api-events’

 connectPresenters

 	api whenSelectedItemChanged: [ :method |
 		method ifNotNil: [ events resetSelection ] ].
 	events whenSelectedItemChanged: [ :method |
-        method ifNotNil: [ api resetSelection ] ].
+		method ifNotNil: [ api resetSelection ] ]
 ```

-In Spec, list presenters and friends are exposing a different one exposing the selection of the list itself.
-The design rationale is that a selection is a complex object (multi selection...).
-So we have
+In Spec 2.0, list presenters and friends expose a different object that represents the selection of the list.
+The design rationale is that a selection is a complex object (single selection, multiple selection).
+So we have:

 ```
+connectPresenters
 	api whenSelectionChangedDo: [ :selection |
 		selection selectedItem ifNotNil: [ events resetSelection ] ].
 	events whenSelectionChangedDo: [ :selection |
-        selection selectedItem ifNotNil: [ api resetSelection ] ].
+		selection selectedItem ifNotNil: [ api resetSelection ] ]
 ```

-Now the question for your presenters is what is the API that you should expose to your users.
-We would say that it does not matter because exposing a API similar to the one of Spec 1.0 is possible as shown below.
+The question for your presenters is what is the API that you should expose to your users.
+If you like the Spec 1.0 way, that is still possible as shown below.

 ```
 whenSelectedItemChangedDo: aBlock
 	methods whenSelectionChangedDo: [ :selection |
 		selection selectedItem ifNotNil: [ :item | aBlock value: item ] ]
 ```

-Now we suggest using the Spec way because it will give your presenters consistency with the core presenters of Spec and it will make them easier to collaborate.
+But we advise using the Spec 2.0 way because it will give your presenters consistency with the core presenters of Spec and it will be easier to make them collaborate.

 ### Conclusion